Peter of Castile: Early life

-In the summer of 1353, the young king was practically coerced by his mother and the nobles into marrying Blanche of Bourbon; he deserted her at once upon hearing rumors that she had slept with his half-brother Fadrique, who was supposed to be guarding her virtue and made her instead "an unwilling Isolde to his Tristan," according to one historian.
-This marriage necessitated Peter's denying that he had married María, but his relationship with her continued and she bore him four children.
-He also apparently went through the form of marriage with Juana de Castro, widow of Don Diego de Haro, convincing her that his previous marriage to Queen Blanche was a nullity.
+In the summer of 1353, Peter married Blanche of Bourbon.
+Two days later, he abandoned her for María de Padilla.
+In 1355 he married Juana de Castro, widow of Don Diego de Haro, convincing her that his previous marriage to Queen Blanche was a nullity.
 The bishops of Avila and Salamanca were asked to concur, and were afraid to say otherwise.
 Peter and Juana were married in Cuellar, and Juana was proclaimed Queen of Castile.
 After two nights, he then deserted her.
-She bore him a son who died young, after Peter's death.
+They had a son who died young, after Peter's death.
 A period of turmoil followed in which the king was for a time overpowered and, in effect, imprisoned.
 The dissension within the party striving to coerce him enabled him to escape from Toro, where he was under observation, to Segovia.

 In 1361, Queen Blanche died at Medina Sidonia.
 French historians claim that Peter ordered two Jews to murder her; another version of the story says she was poisoned; a third one that she was shot with a crossbow, although it may have been the plague.
 Also that year, Maria de Padilla died in Seville.
+After Maria's death, Peter declared that she had been his first and only legitimate wife.